Antony Head, 1st Viscount Head: Background and education

-Head was the son of Geoffrey Head and Ethel Daisy, daughter of Arthur Flower.
+Head was born in London on 19 December 1906, the son of Geoffrey Head and Ethel Daisy, daughter of Arthur Flower.
 He was educated at Ludgrove School, Eton and the Royal Military College, Sandhurst.

 Military career

 A career soldier, Head was commissioned a second lieutenant in the 15th/19th The King's Royal Hussars on 30 August 1926.
 He later joined the Life Guards, serving through the Second World War and achieving the rank of brigadier.
 He was awarded the Military Cross (MC) on 20 December 1940.
+He was part of the British delegation to the Potsdam Conference.

 Political career

 Head was elected Conservative MP for Carshalton in 1945.
 He served as Secretary of State for War from 1951 to 1956 and as Minister of Defence (with a seat in the cabinet) from 1956 to 1957, in the administrations of Winston Churchill and Anthony Eden.
 He was sworn of the Privy Council in 1951 and in 1960 he was raised to the peerage as Viscount Head, of Throope in the County of Wiltshire.

-He was later High Commissioner to Nigeria from 1960 to 1963 and High Commissioner to Malaysia from 1963 to 1966.
+He was later High Commissioner to Nigeria from 1960 to 1963 and High Commissioner to Malaysia from 1963 to 1966, where he unsuccessfully attempted to negotiate Singapore's continued status as part of Malaysia.
+In line with British foreign policy, he advocated for a peaceful and constitutional solution to the tensions between Malaysia and Singapore according to Singaporean leader Lee Kuan Yew.
 He was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1961 New Year Honours and promoted to be Knight Grand Cross (GCMG) in 1963.